Welcome to CADA

 What we'v done

-At the same time we device strategies and methods to solve other issues like: rehabilitation for the homeless, ensuring food sustainability,peace advocacy,the girl child empowerment,environmental protection among others.
+At the same time we device strategies and methods to solve other issues like:homelessness, food scarcity,waste pollution,gender balance among others.

 Meet the 2024 Batch of Participants